 .
 Even if up to 25% of the code is missing, a matrix code

-is complex and complex.
-Therefore, the price of these barcode scanners
+is complex and elaborate.
+Therefore, the price of these readers

-is significantly higher than that of 1D scanners, but they can be used universally
+is significantly higher than that of 1D barcode scanners, but they can be used universally

 and are therefore to be preferred today.